Multiple H1 Tags has been a contentious issue in the SEO community for more than a decade.

 Twitter user @Chaeppeli asked John Mueller to clarify Google’s stance on Multiple H1 tags

-“Can we have a clear answer to the question how to handle heading and accessibility?
-I see a lot of multiple h1 (all but one are visually hidden_ out there in the whole web.
-Everybody treats it different.
-And stuff like the
+“Can we have a clear answer to the question [of] how to handle headings and accessibility?
+I see a lot of multiple h1 (all but one are visually hidden) out there … Everybody treats it differently.
+And stuff like the main tag.”